 HE’S BLUE, MAN, BUT THE GROUP DOESN’T LIKE HIM

-(NOTE: I expanded this review with some additional opinion; cleaning up some typos; and adding and updating links on May 13, 2016.)
+(NOTE: I expanded this review with some additional opinion; cleaning up some typos; and adding and updating links on May 13, 2016.
+I again updated it with more trivia and opinion and updated links on May 4, 2018.)

 The two main “kid characters” in “Big Fat Liar” are Frankie (“Malcolm in the Middle”) Muniz and Amanda (“What a Girl Wants”) Bynes.
 Frankie is the smooth, funny guy who lies so quickly and efficiently that it has become second nature to him.
-Kind of a poor boy’s “Ferris Bueller.”
+You’d all too easily say he’s a poor boy’s “Ferris Bueller” or make that a rip-off of “Ferris.”
 Amanda is his best friend and a reluctant but willing and capable partner in his hijinks.
-The adult who rounds out this curious trio with a simply memorable performance is Paul Giamatti, who projects a grating sarcastic personality and you cannot wait to see what happens to him next.
+The adult who rounds out this curious trio with a simply memorable performance is Paul Giamatti, who projects a grating sarcastic personality and you cannot wait to see what happens next with, to or by him.

-From then on you have to suspend your disbelief.
-Frankie and Amada, who plays “Kaylee,” go out to Hollywood and begin to badger Giamatti and then turn up the heat to torment.
-They live in a costume warehouse on the Universal lot (this allows the rest of the film to be easy to make) and carry out their attacks until they win in the end, he’s now a hero in his parents’ eyes and HIS movie comes to the big screen.
+Frankie and Amada, who plays “Kaylee,” go out to Hollywood and begin to badger Giamatti and then turn up the heat to a white-hot torment.
+They squat in a costume warehouse on the Universal lot (this allows the rest of the film to be easy to make) and carry out their attacks until they win in the end, he’s now a hero in his parents’ eyes and HIS movie comes to the big screen.
 Of course, that’s every youngster’s fantasy at the pre-teen level.

 “Big Fat Liar” does some stereotypical pranks well (take the superglue on the cell phone earpiece) but two do stand out: putting blue dye in Giamatti’s pool and they reprogram his car’s electrical and computer systems.
-Both are funny and work surprisingly well – the pool for its visual acuity and the computer system being a bit ahead of its time.
+Both are funny and work surprisingly well – the pool for its visual acuity and the computer system being a bit ahead of its time in the early 2000s.

 For all its flaws – it has to meet its target audience’s expectations of kids triumphing over adults – “Big Fat Liar” offers a bigger picture of decent acting and work by a nice group of recognizable supporting actors (a couple you recognize now, but not then).